numpy/numpy/doc/neps/nep-0048-spending-project-funds.rst

 necessary structural changes to the code base that are too large to be done by a volunteer in a reasonable amount of time.

-There are also a large amount of tasks, activities, and projects outside of development work that are important and could enhance the project or community
+There are also many tasks, activities, and projects outside of development work that are important and could enhance the project or community
-- think for example of user surveys, translations, outreach, dedicated mentoring of newcomers, community organization, website improvements, and administrative tasks.
+- think of, for example, user surveys, translations, outreach, dedicated mentoring of newcomers, community organization, website improvements, and administrative tasks.